 Detailed job descriptions are created in PDF formats, which require Adobe Acrobat Reader to display.
-If you do not have this product, please click on the Adobe icon below to install a free copy:
+If you do not have this product, please install a free copy.

-Please follow the appliction instructions specific to each of the positions below.
+Please follow the application instructions specific to each of the positions below.
 For more information about the College, visit our web site at http://www.muhlenberg.edu.

 An Equal Opportunity Employer, Muhlenberg College is committed to valuing and enhancing diversity and encourages applications from individuals who can contribute to the diversity of our community.